 Grace Resilience Hub

-With the assistance of a grant from the Anglican Foundation of Canada, Grace Anglican Church in Waterdown (Grace) is incorporating solar power generation and passive house technology into a new addition being constructed on the west end of the heritage building as part of the creation of a resilience hub.
+With the assistance of a grant from the Anglican Foundation of Canada, Grace Anglican Church in Waterdown (Grace) has incorporated solar power generation and passive house technology into a new addition on the west end of the heritage building as part of the creation of a resilience hub.
 Grace is seeking to support the wider community during weather events and other disasters, reduce the parish’s carbon footprint, serve as a model of environmental stewardship, promote community cohesion, and enhance a community asset.

 Resilience Hubs serve as safe meeting locations that enable community members to mobilize response and recovery efforts during times of extreme weather such as ice storms, flooding, and wind events.
 They provide shelter and a place for the sharing of resources such as food, water, information, basic medical equipment, technology, and tools.
 Grace is ideally located in the heart of Waterdown and already well-resourced for this purpose because of its Food with Grace Waterdown Food Bank ministry.

 The Grace Resilience Hub (GRH) serves neighbours in normal times, times of disruption, and times of recovery.
 Most days, Grace will offer a welcoming community gathering place where neighbours can access spiritual, social, educational, cultural, and community building programs and services.
 When disruption occurs, due to an extreme weather event or other crisis, the GRH will respond to immediate community needs by connecting neighbours with information, supplies, and caring supporters.
 This will free up first responders to take care of emergent situations.
 The GRH will play an important role post-disruption by assisting community members to conduct needs assessments and secure the supports they require to get back on their feet.
 This might include assistance with completing forms, engaging with trauma counselling, or acquiring materials and equipment.